erikt/MiamiStateMachine/README.md

 `eventsFromCurrent` and `isAtEndingState`, for enabling buttons and the like.
 For anything else, the state machine is there as `stateMachine`.

-`MiamiUI` needs macOS 14, iOS 17 or later, where the Observation framework is available.
 It follows the state machine with `stateStream()`, and stops when it is no longer in use.

 ## The transition log